fjunior1/note-taker/README.md

 # note-taker
-This is an applicaiton to save and retrieve notes
+This is an application to save and retrieve notes

 ## DESCRIPTION
-this application is develop using express.
+This application is develop using express.
 It saves and retrieves notes form a central repository.
+The notes are shown on the left and the right side is used to add new notes or show the ones already saved.

 ## TABLE OF CONTENTS